krkruk/OrionDoc/source/common/acronyms/acronyms_table.rst

      - Full form
      - Description

+   * - AR
+     - Acceptance Review
+     - A phase in which the product is verified on customer's infrastructure

    * - COTS
      - Commercial, Off-The-Shelf
      - A product that can be purchased/obtained freely in the market and utilized in a project

+   * - CDR
+     - Critical Design Review
+     - A development phase in which the project is reviewed critically, ideally by the external entity.
+It is to check compilance with requirements and test a so-far developed device.

    * - FOV
      - Field of View